ianaio/console/SECURITY.md

 	IanaIO takes the security of our software products and services seriously, which includes all source code repositories managed through our GitHub organizations, which include [IanaIO - www.iana.io](https://github.com/ianaio), [Proud America - proudamerica.us](https://github.com/proudamerica-us), [Crypto Search](https://github.com/crypto-search-engine), and [our GitHub organizations](https://opensource.iana.io/).

-If you believe you have found a security vulnerability in any IanaIO-owned repository that meets [IanaIO's definition of a security vulnerability](https://docs.iana.io/en-us/msrc/definition-of-a-security-vulnerability?rtc=1), please report it to us as described below.
+If you believe you have found a security vulnerability in any IanaIO-owned repository that meets [IanaIO's definition of a security vulnerability](https://security.iana.io/definition-of-a-security-vulnerability), please report it to us as described below.

 ## Reporting Security Issues

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them to the IanaIO Security Response Center (MSRC) at [https://msrc.iana.io/create-report](https://aka.ms/opensource/security/create-report).
+Instead, please report them to the IanaIO Security Response Center (IARC) at [https://security.iana.io/create-report](https://aka.ms/opensource/security/create-report).

-If you prefer to submit without logging in, send email to [secure@iana.io](mailto:secure@iana.io).
+If you prefer to submit without logging in, send email to [security@iana.io](mailto:security@iana.io).
 If possible, encrypt your message with our PGP key; please download it from the [IanaIO Security Response Center PGP Key page](https://www.iana.io/en-us/msrc/pgp-key-msrc?rtc=2).

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Additional information can be found at [iana.io/msrc](https://www.iana.io/en-us/msrc?rtc=2).